Stelter: Bob Woodward's book 'Fear' revives concerns about Trump's fitness

 Book after book, story after story, news cycle after news cycle all come back to the same uncomfortable question: Is President Trump fit for office?

-You can expect to hear it a lot more in the coming weeks.
+You can expect to hear the question asked a lot more in the coming weeks.

-Bob Woodward's forthcoming book "Fear: Trump In the White House" includes a wealth of new evidence that will make Trump's fitness a subject of discussion again -- and indicates that it already is something discussed by some of the highest-ranking officials in his administration.
+Bob Woodward's forthcoming book "Fear: Trump In the White House" includes a wealth of new evidence that is making Trump's fitness a subject of discussion again.
+Furthermore, the book indicates that it already is being discussed by some of the highest-ranking officials in his administration.

 According to the book, which is largely based on confidential sources, some of the president's top advisers view him as a danger to national security.
 Woodward quotes defense secretary James Mattis saying -- to people described as "close associates" -- that Trump had the understanding of a "fifth or sixth grader."